feverittm/py-csa-loader/README.md

 CSA's commonly need these on hand in a USB to help teams update to the latest version or to diagnose issues.

-The original version of this application (which I think it awsome) was written in C# and some anti-virus/scanners will call out this as having a Trojan embedded in the application.
+The original version of this application (which I think is awsome) was written in C# and some anti-virus/scanners will call out this as having a Trojan embedded in the application.
 In order to work around this on some platforms, I have re-written it in basic python with a tkinter gui.
 I have